PDLC

 PDLC Demo

-Technical characteristics of PDLC
+Technical Specifications of PDLC

-• Switching voltage: 30 - 100 V AC
+• Switching Voltage: 30 – 100 V AC

-• Response time: 10 - 100 ms
+• Response Time: 10 – 100 ms

-• Light transmission: up to 85 % (transparent)
+• Light Transmission: up to 85% (transparent)

-• Operating temperature range: -20 to +60 °C
+• Operating Temperature Range: –20 to +60 °C

-The key advantages of PDLC include
+Key advantages of PDLC include:

 • Switchability between transparent and opaque